FrancescoCrino/ConnectedBusMonitor/Technology.md

 # History

-The previous version of the project: <a href="https://github.com/FrancescoCrino/ConnectedBusMonitor/releases/tag/v1.0">ConnectedBusMonitor First Delivery</a>
+The previous version of the project:

+- <a href="https://github.com/FrancescoCrino/ConnectedBusMonitor/releases/tag/v1.0">ConnectedBusMonitor First Delivery</a>
+- <a href="https://github.com/FrancescoCrino/ConnectedBusMonitor/releases/tag/v2.0">ConnectedBusMonitor Second Delivery</a>